LeahA12/Kiki-Bouba-Personality-Quiz/README.md

 ## TESTING METHODOLOGY:
 1.  **Execution:** Run Python file as specified in the build instructions.
 2.  **User Input:** Follow the prompts and answer each question on a scale of 1 to 10.
 3.  **Output Verification:**
-   (A) The program should print a percentage result for each category **(movies,
-       hobbies, music, and personality traits)** for how Kiki or Bouba the user is.
+4. The program should print a percentage result for each category **(movies, hobbies, music, and personality traits)** for how Kiki or Bouba the user is.
        For example:
          ```
          Your tastes in movies are 38% Kiki!
          ```
-   (B) The program should print a percentage result for the overall score aftering
+       The program should print a percentage result for the overall score aftering confirming "yes".
-       confirming "yes".
        For example:
          ```